The Logic Behind Food Cravings

 Food is a very common strategy for managing stress and anxiety.
 And me too!

-For about a decade I struggled with the ups and downs of weight loss, binging on sugar, and a general obsession with food and my weight.
+For about a decade I struggled with the food cravings, ups and downs of weight loss, binging on sugar, and a general obsession with food and my weight.

 All of that shifted about 5 years ago – not all at once but slowly and steadily away from this chronic fixation and toward a deeper listening of what my body – and beyond – was requesting.

 What has surfaced is a completely different way of navigating cravings, self-sabotage, and my own well-being.

 Here are three examples from my own life of how the logic of this new understanding dramatically shifted my experience with food cravings and self-care.

 Sometimes I crave food, sometimes I don’t.
 So the craving itself can vary in intensity from weak to overwhelming.
 If the craving was coming from the food – I would have to have the same response to it Every.
 Single.
 Time.
 I don’t.
 The implications of seeing that the food itself can’t cause a craving are vast.
 But we have it backward: Innocently projecting feelings onto an object versus recognizing the object itself cannot create a specific feeling.
 There is freedom here.

 I don’t create cravings from my thoughts and feelings.
 Cravings arrive and depart just like every other thought and feeling informing my experience in every moment.
 This isn’t a function I can manage.
 It isn’t something I could ever get ahead of.
 There is no logic in attempting to manage what is already gone.
 Just like the weather arises in each moment.
 Sunny.
 Cloudy.
 Rainy.
 Stormy.
 It makes no logical sense for me to attempt to manage the weather.
 I can’t get ahead of the weather.
 I could spend vast amounts of energy attempting to change it from rainy to sunny via discipline and willpower and motivation.
 Exhausting.